Umasri0/Inserting-and-Formatting-Text-by-using-Macros-in-MS-Excel/README.md

 4. Altering the user of Errors.
 5. Using Excel VBA Error control statements.
 6. Create a click button to run the sort procedure and save.

+Cleaning up data with Excel VBA
+1. Record Macro.
+2. Insert and Format Headers.
+3. Using an Excel VBA loop to loop through all worksheets.
+4. Adding logic to an Excel loop by inserting a new worksheet.